 Parks, playgrounds, and sports fields can be located in proximity to more densely populated areas, ideally accessible from sidewalks or trails, and provide current amenities.
 Parks, trails, and water trails should be sited and designed to maximize health benefits, including those associated with nature-based play.
 These facilities should also be designed to accommodate a range of physical abilities wherever possible.
-Recreational park systems could be expanded using public abilities wherever possible.
 Recreational park systems could be expanded using public private partnerships involving municipal governments, sports leagues, and other land owners.
 This effort should be driven by municipalities, with county support.
-Educational developments in recreational technology and programming.
+Educational outreach should be conducted to provide municipal officials with information on new developments in recreational technology and programming.